 Ask for their license number and verify with the agency that offers the certification.
 Don’t just rely on reviews posted on their website and take a look at review sites or customer reviews on their Google page.

 5. Don’t Be Pressured into Hiring a Foundation Contractor

 Don’t let yourself be pressured into signing and agreeing to a contract right away just because the contractor says your foundation requires immediate repair or that your home’s foundation won’t last any longer.

 If the contractor is trying to rush you into hiring them without solid proof, then you need to ask why.
 Maybe they’re trying to take your money but not provide you with the proper service.

 6. Don’t Think All Licenses and Certificates Are Equal

-Compare and research each license and certifications individually.
+Compare and research each license and certification individually.
 Do not hesitate to call or search the licensing organization to look at their requirements.

 Some licenses or certifications can be obtained by simply paying a fee.
 Others require specific education and experience to earn the certificate or license.